 Field usage

 Practices - Will be assigned based on availability after the LNAL spring season schedules are produced.
 Teams will be allowed one practice per week unless otherwise authorized by the LNAL Field Director.
-Games – Field availability and need will be discussed with the LNAL Executive Board prior to the RedHawks schedules being created.
+Games – Field availability and need will be discussed with the LNAL Executive Board and RedHawks Board prior to the RedHawks schedules being created.

 The Cooperstown Legacy ticket will be offered to the 12u RedHawks team on the recommendation of the RedHawks Board.